600 Travis, Suite 7300

 Indeed, in the Sixth edition (2013) of Benchmark Litigation, the definitive guide to America's leading litigation firms and attorneys, Tony Buzbee was named as litigation star for plaintiff's litigation in Texas and The Buzbee Law Firm was named as one of five "Highly Recommended" firms.
 (Link to the article can be found here).

 After more than thirty depositions, and three years, Buzbee went to trial against a General Contractor and Subcontractor who negligently started a fire resulting in more than $12 million in damages to a condo project.
-After two days of trial, the General Contractor settled on favorable terms--Buzbee kept going, and obtained a $30 million verdict against the Subcontractor, and a finding of "no liability" against his clients.
+After two days of trial, the General Contractor settled on favorable terms--Buzbee kept going, and obtained a significant verdict against the Subcontractor, and a finding of "no liability" against his clients.